DFHack/dfhack/docs/plugins/spectate.rst

 ========

 .. dfhack-tool::
-    :summary: Automatically follow exciting dwarves.
+    :summary: Automatically follow productive dwarves.
     :tags: fort interface
-    :no-command:

 Usage
 -----

 ::

+    enable spectate
-    spectate
+    disable spectate
-    spectate <option>
+    spectate <option> <value>

-The plugin will automatically switch which dwarf is being followed periodically, preferring dwarves on z-levels with the highest job activity.
+When enabled, the plugin will automatically switch which dwarf is being followed periodically, preferring dwarves on z-levels with the highest job activity.

+To set features that toggle between two states, use {0,1} to specify which state the feature should be in.
+Anything else will take any positive value.

 Examples
 --------

 ``spectate``
-    See the status of spectate, what is enabled or disabled.

-``spectate enable``
-    Enable spectate plugin to pseudo-randomly follow dwarves around.
+    The plugin reports its feature status.

-``spectate auto-unpause``
+``spectate auto-unpause 1``
     Enable the spectate plugin to automatically dismiss pause events caused by the game.
 Siege events are one example of such a game event.

+``spectate tick-interval 50``
+    Set the tick interval the followed dwarf can be changed at back to its default value.

 Options
 -------

 :no option:      Show plugin status.
-:enable:        Enable plugin.
-:disable:       Disable plugin.
+:focus-jobs:     Toggle whether the plugin should always be following a job.
 :auto-unpause:   Toggle auto-dismissal of game pause events.
+:auto-disengage: Toggle auto-disengagement of plugin through player intervention.
+:tick-interval:  Set the plugin's tick interval for changing the followed dwarf.